 "The old man was ghastly pale.
+He shuddered

-He shuddered and tottered to his feet.
+his infancy-to which his heart had yearned with | and tottered to his feet.
 Edmunds sprang to his.
 He stepped back a pace or two.
-Edmunds advanced.
+Edmunds ad-

 "'Let me hear you speak,' said the convict, in a thick broken voice.